TASEmulators/BizHawk/README.md

 #### iOS

-As with Apple Silicon Macs, not available.
+As with Apple silicon Macs, not available.

 If you were looking to emulate iOS apps, see [#3956](https://github.com/TASEmulators/BizHawk/issues/3956).